swanson/swanson.github.com/_posts/2013-04-10-changing-plans.md

 to consider international tariffs and customs fees when calculation our profit, we will be thankful we only need to make changes in one place.

-If you find that your class has questions that don't seem reasonable, this is a sign that your class is not cohesive and is holding on to too much behavior.
+If you find yourself asking questions don't seem reasonable, this is a sign that your class is not cohesive and is holding on to too much behavior.
 Try extracting that logic in a smaller, re-usable piece.

 ---

-Changing requirements will happen.
+Requirement changes will happen.
 We cannot anticipate how a project's plan may change, but we can take modest steps to make our systems more flexible and better equipped to handle it.